-I became desperate to find something… anything that would relieve my misery.
+I became desperate to find something — anything — that would relieve my misery.

 I searched the Internet and read every book available about Lyme disease.
-I was aware of “Lyme Docs” who promoted prolonged use of IV antibiotics, but I couldn’t get comfortable with the idea.
-I knew enough about synthetic antibiotics to be gravely concerned about what it would do to intestinal flora and immune functions after several months of treatment (either IV or oral).
+I was aware of “Lyme docs” who promoted prolonged use of IV antibiotics, but I couldn’t get comfortable with the idea.
+I knew enough about synthetic antibiotics to be gravely concerned about what it would do to my intestinal flora and immune functions after several months of treatment (either IV or oral).

-Anyway, I really didn’t have the luxury to choose; my new medical practice kept me locationally confined and financially restricted.
+Anyway, I really didn’t have the luxury to choose — my new medical practice kept me locationally confined and financially restricted.
 I would have to find an option that came to my doorstep.

 I created a list of all potential solutions and prioritized according to cost, potential for toxicity, and evidence of benefit.
 Things that were very costly or carried a high potential for harm were kept at the bottom of the list.

 At one point, I actually considered buying a Rife machine.
 The potential for harm seemed very low, but I couldn’t find any scientific evidence that the technology worked or that anyone had actually been cured.
-Paying $2,000-$4,000 for a machine that may or may not do anything was a risk I couldn’t afford to take.
+Ultimately, paying $2,000-$4,000 for a machine that may or may not do anything was a risk I couldn’t afford to take.

 Natural herbal therapy was definitely on my list; I had a longstanding interest in herbal therapy.
 But my medical background made me skeptical.
 How could anything natural and non-toxic actually get rid of something like Lyme disease?